snabbco/snabb/README.md

 I have used the LuaJIT [reflect library](http://www.corsix.org/lua/reflect/api.html) [which you can download here](http://www.corsix.org/lua/reflect/reflect.lua) for checking struct offsets.

 Adding buildbot tests for a wider variety of architectures, as Travis is limited to Linux/Ubuntu.
 The plan is to build on Linux ARM (glibc and Musl), Linux x64 and x86 (glibc and Musl) and NetBSD (x86, ARM).
 The [buildbot dashboard is now up](http://lachs.myriabit.eu:8010/).
-Currently are configuring: Linux glibc x64, Linux glibc ARM.
+Currently running: Linux glibc x64, Linux glibc ARM.

 ## What is implemented?